Toyota: Death from overwork

 On February 9, 2002, Kenichi Uchino, aged 30 years, a quality control manager, collapsed then died at work.
 On January 2, 2006, an unnamed chief engineer of the Camry Hybrid, aged 45 years, died from heart failure in his bed.

 Fines for environmental breaches

-In 2003, Toyota was fined $34M for violating the United States Clean Air Act.
+In 2003, Toyota was fined $34 million for violating the United States Clean Air Act, as 2.2 million vehicles it sold had defective smog-control computers.

-In January 2021, Toyota was fined $180M for violating U.S. emissions regulations from 2005 to 2015.
-At the time, this was the biggest civil penalty ever levied for violating United States Environmental Protection Agency emission reporting requirements.
+In January 2021, Toyota was fined $180 million for delays in reporting emissions-related defects to the U.S. Environmental Protection Agency (EPA) between 2005 and 2015.
+The acting U.S. attorney said that the delays "likely led to delayed or avoided emissions-related recalls", although Toyota stated that despite the delays in reporting the issues to the EPA, it had notified customers and fixed the cars with the emissions defects.
+At the time, this was the biggest civil penalty ever levied for violating the EPA's emission reporting requirements.

 2009–2011 unintended acceleration recalls

 Between 2009 and 2011 Toyota, under pressure from the U.S. National Highway Traffic Safety Administration (NHTSA), conducted recalls of millions of vehicles after reports that several drivers experienced unintended acceleration.
 The first recall, in November 2009, was to prevent a front driver's side floor mat from sliding into the foot pedal well, causing the pedals to become trapped.
 The second recall, in January 2010, was begun after some crashes were shown not to have been caused by floor mats and may be caused by possible mechanical sticking of the accelerator pedal.
 Worldwide, approximately 9 million cars and trucks were impacted by the recalls.

 NHTSA received reports of a total of 37 deaths allegedly related to unintended acceleration, although an exact number was never verified.
 As a result of the problems, Toyota faced nearly 100 lawsuits from the families of those killed, drivers who were injured, vehicle owners who lost resale value, and investors who saw a drop in the value of their shares.
 While most of the personal injury and wrongful death lawsuits were settled confidentially, Toyota did spend more than US$1 billion to settle a class action lawsuit to compensate owners for lost resale value, and the company agreed to pay a US$1.2 billion criminal penalty to the United States government over accusations that it had intentionally hid information about safety defects from the public and had made deceptive statements to protect its brand image.
 The penalty was the largest ever levied against a car company.